MicahHiggins/tutorial-game/README.md

 	Added Bomb powerup, dash skill and fast enemies once you reach a certain point.
 Powerup collisions still aren't working and I have no idea why.
 Took probably 4 more hours.
 Around 8 hours total today, mostly due to trying to figure out why collisions aren't working

 9/17
-	FastEnemies and Bolt now despawn when starting a new game,
+	FastEnemies and Bolt now despawn when starting a new game, took 40 minutes or so

 9/22
-	Heal and Shield powerups now properly update their corresponding progress bars Fixes Needed: Bolt needs to give ability to dash
+	Heal and Shield powerups now properly update their corresponding progress bars, took roughly an hour Fixes Needed: Bolt needs to give ability to dash
 					Dash can't be spammed
 					Diagonal Dash travels same distance as orthographic movement